 Practically, this means the company provides distribution and monetisation services for developers and publishers as well as security and data services.

-The Airnow Data division was launched in August to help developers better track how their products are doing, offering a quality of information on the app ecosystem that “few companies around the world can compete with”.
+The Airnow Data division was launched to help developers better track how their products are doing, offering a quality of information on the app ecosystem that “few companies around the world can compete with”.